tlh/workgroups.el/README.md

 # Workgroups for Windows (for Emacs)

-Workgroups is a session management package for GNU Emacs (it has nothing to do with Microsoft Windows).
-It allows you to store and restore window configurations (called "workgroups" because it's shorter and funnier), save them to and load them from disk, morph between them and perform various other operations on them.
+Workgroups is a window configuration management package for GNU Emacs.
+It provides a suite of operations on window configurations (called "workgroups" because it's shorter and funnier), including storage and restoration, saving to and loading from disk, "base" and "working" configs, killing and yanking, animated window config morphing, and other stuff.
+It's similar to elscreen in some ways, but very different in others.

 Here's what the Elisp info docs have to say about window configurations `(info "(Elisp)Window Configurations")`: